 Medical Assistance in Dying

-To assist family physicians and CFPC members in engaging with education, knowledge and skill development in this new and changing area of practice, the CFPC has established this space to list and link to relevant resources.
+To assist family physicians and CFPC members in engaging with education, knowledge, and skill development in this new and changing area of practice, the CFPC has established this space to list and link to relevant resources.
 The resources linked below are available to help physicians and other health practitioners as MAID becomes more prevalent in family medicine.
 More resources will be added as they become available.
-The Medical Assistance in Dying Resource Group will continuously review the evolution of MAID in Canada as it pertains to practice and offer updates to this page as appropriate.
+The MAID Resource Group will continually review the evolution of MAID in Canada as it pertains to practice and offer updates to this page as appropriate.

 Contact the CFPC through [email protected] with questions about MAID in general or the availability of resources.

 CFPC Response to Bill C-14: The CFPC’s view on the passage of legislation at the time called attention to the rapidly changing nature of this issue.
 This response contains links to the provincial regulatory Colleges and their respective positions on the issue.